 Trade or Aid?
 Battle of Ideas satellite event.
 Oslo, Norway.
 7 November 2013.

-Pathologising Israel Battle of Ideas festival.
+Pathologising Israel Battle of Ideas festival (click on session title for video of the event).
 London.
 20 October 2013.

 Who’s afraid of inequality?
 Brighton Salon event.
 Tuesday 28 May 2013.